Comedy Action Reel for Amazon MGM Studios

 Get Smart - "Thumbprint Trick"

-This scene features our heroes, Steve Carell and Anne Hathaway, sneaking through the bad guy's lair looking for information.
+This scene features our heroes, Steve Carell and Anne Hathaway, sneaking through the bad guy's lair, looking for incriminating evidence.
 The music plays all their action while leaving space for the comedic moments to shine.
 Big challenge!
 Good fun.

 gforce poster.jpeg